taikinman/langrila/README.md

 3. Implementing minimum modules : The more functions each module has, the more complex the source code becomes.
 Langrila focuses on implementing minimum necessary functions in each module.

 ## Branch management rule
-- Topic branch are checkout from develop branch.
+- Topic branch are checkout from main branch.
 - Topic branch should be small.

-## Branch merging rule
-- topic branch -> develop branch (squash merge).
-- develop branch -> main branch (merge commit).

 # Installation
 ## clone